 Since the courts are only partially staffed based on the limit imposed by the state, each court is making its own determination as to how and whether to utilize its human resources.
 For example, although New York Supreme is staffing its judgment “counter,” New York Civil has no one processing judgments.

 Currently, the Courts can process judgments for cases that have been decided and, in those cases, where the debtor’s time to appear or answer expired before New York went on pause.
 Judgments submitted with a six-month delay pre-pandemic now have an additional six-month delay.
-Creditors will face a year delay, at this point, for a civil judgment in New York.
+Creditors will face a year delay, at this point, for a Civil Court judgment in New York.
 (State Supreme Court judgments are being processed.)

 When and how will you get a judgment depends on the skill and knowledge (and some luck) of your New York debt collection attorney.
 Knowing who is operating and processing judgments, at least for now, may help accelerate your recovery in your New York debt collection case.